 - The flap is gently replaced and allowed to begin healing immediately.

 The LASIK surgery procedure takes about 10 minutes per eye.
 You will be in the office for 2 to 3 hours for your pre-op counseling, prepping for surgery, the procedure and then Dr. Greene will check your flap.
 You will come back that same day in the afternoon for a brief post-op appointment.

 Typical recovery time for blade-free LASIK is 1 or 2 days.
 However, your experience may be dependent on the overall health of your eyes.

 Our IntraLase F60 femtosecond laser provides precise flap-making technology that can lead to safer and superior outcomes due to decreased flap-related complications.
-To date, over 15 million patients have chosen IntraLase worldwide.
+To date, over 15 million patients worldwide have chosen IntraLase.